top of page

 Project Leader: Beste Dipçin

 Consultant: Assoc.
-Prof. Bükem Tanören, Assist.
-Prof. Özgül Gök Özatay, Dr. Selçuk Birdoğan
+Prof. Bükem Tanören, Assoc.
+Prof. Kadriye Kızılbey, Assist.
+Prof. Nazlı Keskin Toklu, Assist.
+Prof. Özgül Gök Özatay

 Consultants: Assoc.
-Prof. Bükem Tanören, Assist.
-Prof. Melis Yavuz
+Prof. Bükem Tanören, Prof. Dr. Murat Uğurlucan

 bottom of page